spidunno/Fundamental-Forces/README.md

-# GenericSpaceMod
+# MagitechMod
-Generic Space Mod
+mod about magic and tech